topwaye/morse/README.md

 * 0: ready
 * 1+: number of holders (i.e. page table records)

-/* initialization: page not ready. all together, only one goes through */
+/* Initialization: Page not ready.
+No holders.
+All together, only one goes through */

 if ( atomic_rw_group_if_then ( page->ref, -2 , -1 ) /* +--r--++--w--+ */ {